hexchat/documentation/script_lua.rst

 Makes ``ctx`` the "current" context.
 All ``hexchat.*`` functions will be using this context.
 This setting only persists within one event.
 Next time any of the callbacks is called, the current context will be set to the actual one.

 Returns a boolean indicating whether the context was successfully set.
+Failure will only occur if the context has been closed.

 ctx:find_context(server_name, channel_name)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^